This post contains affiliate links.

 Ideally a 5 year old should be in a forward facing 5-point harness car seat.
 That can either be a convertible car seat (rear facing/forward facing), a combination car seat (forward facing/booster seat) or an all-in-one car seat (rear facing/forward facing/booster seat).

 Some 5 year olds meet the height and weight requirements to ride in a backless booster seat.
 If your child is developmentally ready for that step, a highback booster can still be a better choice because it provides support for sleeping and the sides are an important reminder to stay seated in the proper position.
+In the real world, appropriate backless booster age often begins at 6-8 years old depending on the child.

 –Britax Grow With You ClickTight